CatalaLang/catala-book/src/0-intro.md

 a given law or regulation.
 The language and tooling will help you manage the growing complexity, maintenance over legal changes, corner cases and production-ready deployment inside a legacy IT system.
-If you are looking for a tool to make a quick-and-dirty prototype for a proof of concept, or a simplified model of a law for an economic study, then you should consider using other tools.
+If you are looking for a tool to make a first-level user help chatbot backend that only answers basic questions, or a simplified model of a law for an economic study, then you should consider using other tools.

-### CS and Law academics
+### CS and Law students and academics

 ## Who this book is for